MrzAhmadi/MatrixView/README.md

 # MatrixView
-A sample of beautiful MatrixView for Anddroid
+A Beautiful Concept of MatrixView for Anddroid